This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Creamy Tomato Sauce Recipe

-Instead of using straight up tomatoes I went with sun-dried tomato pesto.
-So much flavour was already built into that condiment, so why not use it for a quick sauce with a killer taste!
-It’s a little kitchen hack I like using when I need flavours fast!
+Instead of using straight up tomatoes I went with This is an affiliate link.sun-dried tomato pesto.
+So much flavour is already built into it, so why not use it for a quick sauce with a killer taste!
+It’s a little kitchen hack I like using when I need flavours fast.

 Finally, I’ve thrown a handful of fresh spinach for a vibrant and healthy touch of green.
-You can use any vegetables you love.
-Asparagus, kale or tenderstem broccoli (broccolini) all sound like a great choice to me.
-You will want to parboil the asparagus and broccoli before adding to the sauce.
+Vegetables help balance out the creamy sauce, and you can use any that you love.
+Asparagus, kale or tenderstem broccoli (broccolini) all sound like great choices to me.
+You will want to parboil asparagus and broccoli before adding to the sauce as they take a little longer to cook.

 tortellini in creamy sauce in cast iron pan